 AmeriCorps members who complete their service with the VISTA program cannot transfer the education award to another individual; it can only be used by the person who earned it.

 The education award is equal to the maximum Pell Grant of the fiscal year in which you started your service.
-For members starting service on or after October 1, 2020, the value of the education award is $6,345.00 for full year members and $1,342.86 for summer associates.
+For members starting service on or after October 1, 2023, the value of the education award is $7,395.00 for full year members.
 The award is in the form of a voucher (not cash) and can be used to pay for future educational training and related expenses at Title IV schools or to repay existing eligible federal student loans.